nczhu/solidity-koans/README.md

 # Solidity Koans
-This project is currently in progress
+This project is currently in progress - or is it?
+I don't know.

+Out of nowhere, the mind comes forth.

 ## Ideas